noord-hollandsarchief/image-compare/README.md

 ~Documents/GitHub/image-compare/testImages/270
 ```
 - Enter the directory where ExifTool is installed:

-The analysis will then be done.
+The pipeline will then start running.

 ---

 ## Features